-Since 2011, Agriculture for Life has played a pivotal role in educating youth about agriculture through hands-on activities, engaging programs and inquiry-based educational resources.
-Our programs are designed to EMPOWER youth to think both critically and creatively about agriculture and food production.
+Since 2011, Agriculture for Life has played a pivotal role in educating Albertans about agriculture and rural and farm safety through innovative hands-on activities, engaging programs and initiatives and inquiry-based educational resources.
+Our programs are designed to empower audiences to think both critically and creatively and to give people a real awareness of agriculture and food production.

 Nourishing Minds is a scalable, online or in-class program focusing on a wide variety of topics in agriculture, for grades 9-10 students across Alberta.
 This program encourages students to think critically about agriculture and the role it plays in their lives.

 Canadian Agriculture Literacy Month (CALM) is celebrated every year in March and encourages individuals to learn Canada’s amazing agriculture and food story.
 Click below for a list of this year's initiatives and challenges and how you can participate!

 Ag for Life's Learning Labs offer a variety of online educational tools that are available to learners of all ages.
 Click open the lab doors below to discover a library of valuable resources, activities and more.

 We are calling on students from grades 7 to 12 to be part of an exciting new project.
 Students will identify a topic of interest and take on the role of an investigative reporter.
 They will consult with agriculture experts, gather information and craft a compelling story about agriculture in the 21st century.
 Winning reports will be have the chance to be published in popular print media and shared on our website.

 Working with the UN's Sustainable Development Goals, students will collaborate to research a topic, engage in problem-solving processes and draft a proposal detailing a solution to the problem.